 The price tags of cars are relative to transmission types.
 MT cars are generally much cheaper than those with automatic.
 As an example, the recently-launched 2019 Toyota Vios 1.5 G MT has a price tag of P981,000, while its CVT option goes for P1,040,000 as of this writing.
 That P59,000 price difference is a lot of savings, especially when bought by cash.

-However, car buyers are pressed to less choices if they opt for MT.
+However, car buyers are pressed to fewer choices if they opt for MT.
 These days, only Toyota and Mitsubishi offer top-tier variants with MT.
 With other brands, you will need to settle for the base variants if you want to drive stick, and those variants don’t offer much convenient and high-tech features compared to the range-toppers.

 Ease and Convenience

 Now, this is the clincher.
 If it isn’t obvious, cars with AT are more convenient to drive since the car does the gear-shifting for you.
 You won’t need to worry about killing your engine off because of missing the clutch pedal.
 This is gravely felt when driving amidst heavy traffic.

-You might argue that for long-time drivers, it isn’t a problem at all, but trust me, I’ve been driving for more than a decade, both long and short distances, and having one-less pedal to worry about is definitely more convenient.
+You might argue that for long-time drivers, it isn’t a problem at all, but trust me, I’ve been driving for more than a decade, both long and short distances, and having a one-less pedal to worry about is definitely more convenient.

 Now, which is better, really?
 Going back to my disclaimer above, I’m a person who would choose convenience over anything, so there goes my vote.
 As someone who spends most of his time driving in Metro Manila, I prefer driving AT.
 Don’t get me wrong, driving a stick is still a joy, especially on long drives and in winding roads where I want to have full control of the vehicle.
 But ultimately, your choice will still boil down to where you’ll spend most of your time driving in.
 If only Metro Manila roads would be less congested, I‘d definitely go for MT cars.